Munaiz123/SatoshiNakamoto_Submission/The_Database/PART_ONE.md

 )
 ```

-I've decided not complete the vertical pattern problem because it'll be better time allocation for me to work on a problem that better represents my skills.
+I've decided to not complete the vertical pattern problem because it'd be better time spent for me to focus on a problem(The Interface + The Puzzle) where I can demonstrate my skills better.

 ## Local Testing